 Group filter: Define filters to synchronize only certain groups.
 You can use the standard Microsoft Graph filters, e.g.,

-- Preserve groups: If Synchronize groups is disabled, you can check this field to preserve any previously synced groups for this specific user directory.
+- Preserve groups: If Synchronize groups is disabled, you can toggle this field to preserve any previously synced groups for this specific user directory.
 This way, you can freeze the previously synced groups.
 If left unchecked, any previously synced groups and their memberships will be removed in the next sync.

 Synchronization

 - Page size: Defines how many items are synchronized per query.
-We recommend not setting the page size to a value higher than 120, as Microsoft states this as the limit in their documentation.
+We recommend not setting the page size to a value higher than 120, as Microsoft states this is the limit in their documentation.
 However, they also say that the value could be even lower depending on the query.

 - Orphaned users: Choose what happens to users that currently exist as active users on Haiilo, but no longer exist in the user directory.
 If you choose Ignore, they will remain unchanged.

-- Restore users: If checked, a user who has been deactivated or deleted from Haiilo but is present again in the user directory during the sync will be reactivated.
+- Restore users: If toggled, a user who has been deactivated or deleted from Haiilo but is present again in the user directory during the sync will be reactivated.
 It's not possible to restore anonymized users.
 A previously anonymized user can only be created as a new user.

 Scheduling